vsoch/vsoch.github.io/_posts/2020/2020-04-06-s3-minio-multipart-presigned-upload.md

 And now with Minio, we've greatly improved this workflow by adding an extra layer of having signed URLs, and having the uploads and GETs go directly to the minio container.
+Before we were using the nginx upload module to upload directly via nginx, and then have a callback that then pings the uwsgi container to validate the upload and finish things up.
-What does this mean?
-The main uwsgi django server isn't taking the brunt of load to upload and download containers.
-A cluster could much more easily deploy some kind of (separate) and scaled Minio cluster and then still use Singularity Registry Server.
+We now have a huge improvement, I think, because the main uwsgi django server isn't taking the brunt of load to upload and download containers, and validation happens before any files are transferred.
+A cluster could much more easily deploy some kind of (separate) and scaled Minio cluster and then still use Singularity Registry
+Server.
 I haven't done this yet, but I suspect that we are allowing for better scaling, hooray!

 ## FileSystem